InsaLan/trackmania-server/README.md

 ## Server configuration

-Server configurations are stored in `config.json` (check [Official Game Modes Settings](https://wiki.trackmania.io/en/dedicated-server/Usage/OfficialGameModesSettings) for more informations on the available options).
+Server configurations are stored in `config.json` (check [Official Game Modes Settings](https://wiki.trackmania.io/en/dedicated-server/Usage/OfficialGameModesSettings) for more informations on the available options, and use the default config as an example).
 Configurations can be applied to all the servers with the `config.py` script :

 ```bash